-Regarding the processing relating to the prevention, search, finding or prosecution of criminal offences or to the enforcement of criminal convictions or detention orders on behalf of the State, Article 106 provides that the data subject has the right to obtain from the data controller the rectification as soon as possible of any personal data concerning him/her which are inaccurate.
+Regarding the processing relating to the prevention, search, finding or prosecution of criminal offenses or to the enforcement of criminal convictions or detention orders on behalf of the State, Article 106 provides that the data subject has the right to obtain from the data controller the rectification as soon as possible of any personal data concerning them which are inaccurate.

 The data controller shall: